Northwest federal lands:

 Our last big native forests

-A pillar of our work for the past 30 years has been to defend the last big, carbon-dense forests of the Coast Range and Western Oregon.
-These lands are where the last big old growth and native forests reside.
+A pillar of our work for the past 30 years has been to defend the carbon-dense federal forests of the Coast Range.
+The Siuslaw National Forest and Bureau of Land Management owned lands are where the last old growth and native forests reside.

 Today, in light of the climate crisis, it is more important than ever to keep the big trees standing.